-The Great Ocean Road is perhaps the most famous Victoria landmark outside of Melbourne.
+The Great Ocean Road is perhaps the most famous Victoria landmarks outside of Melbourne.
 This stunning section of coastline, located southwest of Melbourne, is most known for its towering cliffs and sea stacks.

-Rent a car and go for a day trip along this route.
+It’s one of the best road trips in Victoria, so we highly recommend renting a car and going for a little trip along this route.
 Be sure to see the Twelve Apostles, Loch Arch Gorge, and the Great Otway National Park, which is located to the north of the Great Ocean Road.

 Wilson’s Promontory National Park

 At the southernmost tip of Victoria – and thus the southernmost tip of mainland Australia – is some of the finest coastline in the nation.
 Superlative stretches of sand, like Norman Beach and Squeaky Beach – the latter is named for the sound the sand makes when you walk on it – are among the top reasons to visit this paradise.